 - two Communication electives (non-core courses numbered 300 or higher)

 - two tools courses selected from the following list or approved by the mentor: Introduction to Graphic Design, Introduction to Video Production, Videographics, Analytic and Persuasive Writing, Writing in the Garden, Writing for Social Change, Research Writing and Technology, Group Dynamics, The Human Instrument, The Living Theatre, Visual Problem Solving, Drawing Fundamentals, Photography as Image Gathering, Experimental Film and Video, New Genre Art, Introduction to Computer Art, The Art of Web Page Design, Introduction to Computer Science, Introduction to Filmmaking, Intermediate Filmmaking.
 No more than one tools course may count toward a second major.

-- a minor in one of the following disciplines (five or six courses): American Studies, Art, Biology, Chemistry, Classical Humanities, Computer Science, Coastal Management, Creative Writing, Environmental Studies, Film Studies, Geology, History, Human Development, International Business, International Relations and Global Affairs, Journalism, Law and Justice, Leadership Studies, Literature, Management, Marketing, a modern language, Marine Science, Music, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Theatre, or Women's and Gender Studies.
+- a minor in one of the following disciplines (five or six courses): American Studies, Anthropology, Art, Biology, Chemistry, Classical Humanities, Computer Science, Coastal Management, Creative Writing, Environmental Studies, Film Studies, Geology, History, Human Development, International Business, International Relations and Global Affairs, Journalism, Law and Justice, Leadership Studies, Literature, Management, Marketing, a modern language, Marine Science, Music, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Theatre, or Women's and Gender Studies.
 With the approval of the mentor and appropriate discipline coordinator, students may substitute a minor in a field not listed.
 No course work applied to the major may be counted toward the completion of the minor, with the exception of Media Ethics for the Journalism minor.

 - Senior Comprehensive Course